run-llama/llama_parse/.github/ISSUE_TEMPLATE/bug_report.md

  - Typescript Library
  - Notebook

-**Options**

 **Additional context**
 Add any additional context about the problem here.
 What options did you use?
-Multimodal, fast mode, parsing instructions, etc.
+Premium mode, multimodal, fast mode, parsing instructions, etc.
 Screenshots, code snippets, etc.